UpdateSecret

 -

 Secrets Manager can't encrypt the protected secret text using the provided KMS key.
-Check that the customer master key (CMK) is available, enabled, and not in an invalid state.
-For more information, see How Key State Affects Use of a Customer Master Key.
+Check that the KMS key is available, enabled, and not in an invalid state.
+For more information, see Key state: Effect on your KMS key.

 HTTP Status Code: 400